-In my post, I show you how to undo saved changes in WordPress.
+In my post, I show you how to undo changes in WordPress, step by step.
 There is a feature in WordPress that allows you to restore a post to an older version.
 This feature is called ‘Revisions’.

 By the end of this post, you will be able to access the ‘Revisions’ feature, compare versions of a blog post, and restore a blog post to an older version.

 To undo changes in WordPress, restore a saved blog post.
 You can access saved blog posts using the Revisions feature.
 I teach you how to use revisions to undo changes, step by step.

 What Are WordPress Revisions?

 WordPress saves copies of your blog posts to the database each time you publish, update, or save a draft.

 WordPress also has an autosave feature that saves your current work every sixty seconds.
 The autosave is not a revision.

 How To View WordPress Revisions

 In your WordPress editor, revisions appear in the right sidebar.
 You won’t see this option if you don’t have any.

 For example, this is a tutorial post.
 I used the same blog post and changed the title.
 I have many revisions to this post.